raichur/wayfare/README.md

 # Netcome

 Netcome (short for net income) is an app that helps you calculate discretionary income.
-This app is tailored for someone who moves frequently to places that have different costs of living.
+This app is tailored for nomads and people who move around a lot, but it can be a useful tool for just about anyone.

 It's built using React, Redux, Firebase, and a few other libraries.